Vighnesh004/ITMS/README.md

 # Register Website

-This project is a simple registration website built using HTML, CSS, JavaScript, PHP, MySQL, and XAMPP.
+This project was on registration website built using HTML, CSS, JavaScript, PHP, MySQL, and XAMPP.
 It allows users to register and store their information in a database.

 ## Features
 - User registration form with validation